Marcura/marcura-samples/dis-client/sample-java-client/README.md

 # Running the Application

-The application can be executing by running `com.marcura.dis.SampleClient` which will do theh following:
+The application can be executing by running `com.marcura.dis.SampleClient` which will do the following:

 - Start Spring application
 - Get CXF DIS Client with all WS-Security configuration